lit/lit-element/docs/_guide/styles.md

 ### Style the component itself

-Styles defined in an element's shadow tree can style the element itself.
-The element that a shadow tree is attached to is called the _host_.
+Styles defined in an element's shadow tree can style the element itself (also known as the _shadow host_).

 To create default styles for the host element, use the `:host` CSS pseudo-class and `::host()` CSS pseudo-class function.